-Washington readies for planned white supremacist rally near White House
+White-supremacist rally near White House dwarfed by thousands of anti-hate protesters

 “He gives these people permission,” Garrett said.
 “Trump is a blatant racist.”

-Trump, who was heavily criticized last year for not unequivocally condemning the white nationalists who had organized the rally and a torch light march through the University of Virginia campus the night before, addressed the Charlottesville anniversary on Saturday, tweeting, “The riots in Charlottesville a year ago resulted in senseless death and division.
+Trump, who was heavily criticized last year for not unequivocally condemning the white nationalists who had organized the rally and a torch-light march through the University of Virginia campus the night before, addressed the Charlottesville anniversary on Saturday, tweeting, “The riots in Charlottesville a year ago resulted in senseless death and division.
 We must come together as a nation.
 I condemn all types of racism and acts of violence.
 Peace to ALL Americans!”

-The group’s leader, Hawk Newsome, said that Kessler had invited him and his group, Black Lives Matter of Greater NY, to attend Unite the Right 2.

-“He thought that I was a friend, but I am not his Negro,” Newsome said.
-“I am not some token Black you can use to validate yourself.”

-D.C. police could be seen early Sunday walking the streets near the park as officials began shutting down several downtown streets where protesters are expected to gather.

-Even as police continued to erect an intricate maze of barricades around Lafayette Park, it seemed like a typical Sunday morning outside the White House – with Segway tours and selfie sticks in abundance.

-Tourists making their way through Lafayette Square paused to take in the growing group of protesters gathering on the northeast side of the park.
+On Sunday morning, tourists making their way through Lafayette Square paused to take in the growing group of protesters gathering on the northeast side of the park.

 Brightly colored signs declaring, “From Charlottesville to the White House: Shut down white supremacy” and “No Nazis, no KKK, no fascist USA” lined patches of grass.